ITR-3 vs ITR-4: Difference and Who Can File?

 Case 2: Neha is an interior decorator and wants to know which ITR form should she file?

-As a professional, as long as her gross receipts from her profession do not exceed Rs.75 lakh, she can opt for presumptive scheme of tax and file her return with the ITR-4 Form.
+As a professional, as long as her gross receipts from her profession do not exceed Rs 50 lakh or Rs.75 lakh (in case her cash receipts out of the total receipts do not exceed 5%), she can opt for presumptive scheme of tax u/s 44ADA and file her return with the ITR-4 Form.

 Case 3: Deepika had opted for presumptive income for FY 2023-24.
 She runs a wholesale business, and her turnover for FY 2024-25 was Rs 2.20 crores.

-Since Deepika’s turnover exceeds Rs 2 crore for the financial year 2024-25.
+Since, Deepika’s turnover exceeds Rs 2 crore for the financial year 2024-25.
 Hence she has to file ITR-3 as ITR-4 is not applicable in cases where turnover exceeds Rs 2 crore.
+However, if out of Rs 2.2 crore turnover, ,95% or more transactions are via digital mode, she can opt for presumptive taxation scheme under section 44AD and file ITR-4.

 Case 4: Rahul is an insurance agent whose income was Rs 18 lakhs in the financial year 2024-25.
 He wants to file an ITR-4.